-Contact Hours: 80 (Lecture 20 / Lab 60) Prerequisite: National EMT Certification
+Contact Hours: 45 (Lecture 20 / Lab 25)

-The Diver Medic Course at Professional Diver Training Center is designed to give the necessary knowledge, skills, and abilities to perform as an integral part of the diving team.
+The Diver Medic Technician Training Course at Professional Diver Training Center is designed to give the necessary knowledge, skills, and abilities to perform medical intervention as an integral part of the diving team.
 Commercial divers routinely work in remote locations, often in depths that require days of decompression before they can be transported to the nearest treatment facilities that may be hundreds of miles away.
 Due to the inherently dangerous work that is done day by day, the industry standard for a designated Diver Medic on all employer- sponsored dives has been established by the USCG and OSHA to provide prompt and adequate treatment of injured divers.